-Because the frame is covered, there are fewer issues using the ABS filament to print.
-You can now enjoy printing 3D miniatures using ABS.
+Because the printer is enclosed, you’ll encounter fewer issues when printing using ABS filament.
+You can now enjoy printing 3D miniatures using ABS with this printer.

-With the Creator Pro, you can print double colors of filament simultaneously.
-Therefore, you can make complicated minis.
+With the Creator Pro, you can print double colors of filament simultaneously to make complicated minis.

 Since the Creator Pro is based on the Makerbot Replica, there is a lot of information about the printer online.

 Check out the full Flashforge Creator Pro review.

 Best 3D Printer for D&D Miniatures (Ultimaker 2+)

 AVAILABLE ON AMAZON